bjw-s/KoboMail/README.md

 The search criteria can be defined in the configuration file and there's two methods:
 - plus: where KoboMail will find emails sent to user+tag@server.com
 - subject: where KoboMail will search emails sent to user@server.com with the [MyKobo] tab in the subject

-There's also two different methods to start KoboMail:
-- manual: if you have NickelMenu installed there will be a new option to start KoboMail manually
-- auto: via a automatic mechanism (Udev rules) which will trigger KoboMail everytime Wifi is activated

-The prefered method is "manual" as probably you don't want to start KoboMail everytime you sync data.

 Everytime KoboMail connects and finds new ebooks to be added the import screen will be shown and the new ebooks will be available in My Books section.
 You might want to review the filetypes allowed by default, currently only kepub and epub.